poweroutlet2/mechinterp/README.md

-This is a simple app that lets you examine the inner workings of a transformer model using the [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens) library.
-The UI allows you to run input text through a toy model and apply a logit lens to the model's output and visualize the logit lens of the model's output after each layer.
+This is a simple webapp that lets you examine the inner workings of transformer models using the [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens) library.
+The UI allows you to run input text through a model and apply a logit lens to the model's output after each layer to view the most likely next token at each layer.

 # Getting Started
-This app uses FastAPI for the backend API and NextJS for the frontend UI.
-Since they are deployed on completely different infrastructure providers, the directories are treated as individual projects during development.
+This app uses FastAPI to serve and analyze models and NextJS to display the user interface.
 To start the development servers:

 ```bash